Some notes on a Fibonacci-Lucas identity: Abstract

 \section{Abstract}

-In 2016, Edgar stated a nice polynomial identity that connects Fibonacci and Lucas numbers.
-Shortly after Edgar's publication, this identity has been generalized in two different ways: Dafnis, Phillipou and Livieris provided a generalization to Fibonacci sequences of order $k$ and Abd-Elhameed and Zeyada extended Edgar's identity to generalized Fibonacci and Lucas sequences.
+In 2016, Edgar and, independently of him, Bhatnagar sta\-ted a nice polynomial identity that connects Fibonacci and Lucas numbers.
+Shortly after their publications, this identity has been generalized in two different ways: Dafnis, Phillipou and Livieris provided a generalization to Fibonacci sequences of order $k$ and Abd-Elhameed and Zeyada extended Edgar--Bhatnagar identity to generalized Fibonacci and Lucas sequences.
 In this paper, we present more polynomial identities for generalized Lucas sequences.
 We discuss interesting aspects and special cases which have not been stated before but deserve recognition.
 Finally, we prove the polynomial analogues of these identities for Chebyshev polynomials.